cosmos/cosmos-sdk/cmd/gaia/testnets/README.md

 gaiad unsafe_reset_all
 ```

-Your node is now in a pristine state while keeping the original `priv_validator.json`.
-If you had any sentry nodes or full nodes setup before, they should continue to work.
+Your node is now in a pristine state while keeping the original `priv_validator.json` and `config.toml`.
+If you had any sentry nodes or full nodes setup before,
+your node will still try to connect to them, but may fail if they haven't also
+been upgraded.

 **WARNING:** Make sure that every node has a unique `priv_validator.json`.
 Do not copy the `priv_validator.json` from an old node to multiple new nodes.
 Running two nodes with the same `priv_validator.json` will cause you to double sign.